 - Is teaching in the academic year of nomination

+The university recipient is awarded a cash prize of $12,500.00.
 Each college nominee receives a cash award of $650.00.
-The university recipient is awarded a cash prize of $12,500.00.
-The university recipient and college nominees are recognized at the Teaching Awards Luncheon in the spring.
-The university recipient is further recognized at the Celebration of Faculty Excellence, the Board of Governors Luncheon, and is publicized in NC State media and in the Spring Commencement program.
+The university recipient and college nominees are honored at the University Teaching Awards Luncheon and Ceremony.
+The university recipient is also recognized at the Celebration of Faculty Excellence and a Board of Governors event.
+The recipient and nominees will be publicized in NC State media.

 NOTE: Each college determines its own deadline for submissions to its college-level review committee to allow time for nominations review and submission of one nomination to the university awards and events coordinator.
-Contact your college’s Associate Dean for Academic Affairs for their submission schedule.
+Contact your college’s Associate Dean for Academic Affairs for their schedule.

 Nomination and Submission Guidelines